JYRuan1231/NCTU_Visual_Recognition_HW1/README.md

 We training and testing with Python 3.6, pytorch 1.4 and **Need** to reference [timm](https://github.com/rwightman/pytorch-image-models), [AutoAugment](https://github.com/DeepVoltaire/AutoAugment).

 ### Traning and Testing model
-First choose one of the following models:
+First, choose one of the following models:
 * resnet50
 * densenet201
 * inception_resnet_v2